lorenzoongithub/nudge4j/README.md

 It lets you send code from the browser and gets it executed on the JVM.

 There is nothing to download.
-All you have to do is add this bit of java code somewhere in your program where it's going to be executed.
+All you have to do is add this bit of java code in your program and get it executed.

 ```java
 /* nudge4j - integration */